validmind/validmind-library/notebooks/templates/README.md

 The template generation script/notebook draws from the following mini-templates, should you need to revise them or grab the information from them manually:

-- [`_about-validmind.ipynb`](_about-validmind.ipynb): Conceptual overview of ValidMind & prerequisites.
+- [`about-validmind/`](about-validmind/): Conceptual overview of ValidMind & prerequisites.
-- [`_install-initialize-validmind.ipynb`](_install-initialize-validmind.ipynb): ValidMind Library installation & initialization instructions.
+- [`install-validmind/`](install-validmind/): ValidMind Library installation & initialization instructions.
-- [`_next-steps.ipynb`](_next-steps.ipynb): Directions to review the generated documentation within the ValidMind Platform & additional learning resources.
+- [`next-steps/`](next-steps/): Directions to review the generated documentation within the ValidMind Platform & additional learning resources.
 - [`_upgrade-validmind.ipynb`](_upgrade-validmind.ipynb): Instructions for comparing & upgrading versions of the ValidMind Library.
 - [`_copyright.ipynb`](_copyright.ipynb): Copyright and licensing info — mandatory at the bottom of every notebook owned by ValidMind.